yangcao12/academicpages/_publications/2024-02-17-paper-title-number-4.md

-### The Spillover Effect of Waiver Disclosures on Corporate Risk-Taking"
+### The Spillover Effect of Waiver Disclosures on Corporate Risk-Taking

 Job Market Paper